MingxiaGuo/English/docs/EF/General-English/4-1_Entertainment.md

 ---

+> **Springdale Week**
+>
+> **Picnic in the Park**
+>
+> This weekend, residents of Springdale are going to enjoy their annual picnic in Hooper Park.
+The party will start at 10 in the morning and continue until 7 in the evening.
+There will be games for the children and food for everyone!
+Admission is free! |
+>
+> **Mozart for May**
+>
+> The Springfield Orchestra will perform *The Magic Flute* in the Smith Concert Hall on Sunday night, May 3rd.
+The program begins at 8 p.m. and will last about three hours.
+Admission is $10 for adults and $5 for children.

 * What is the adult admission for the Mozart concert?
 * Where is the picnic?
 * When does the picnic start?
 * What music is the orchestra going to perform?

 #### e) Final Task: Talking about upcoming events

+帮助您的朋友选择一个活动。当您看到空白时，请提出自己的建议。

 ```
 A: Hi, could you help me?